“The neglect of prayer is a grand hindrance to holiness.” – John Wesley.

 This web site provides an introduction to Protestantism, exploring its multi-faceted nature and development.
-There are approximately 600 million Protestants worldwide, making up about 30% of all Christians.
+There are between 800 and 1,000 million Protestants worldwide, making up about 30% of all Christians.
 Protestantism continues to shape and influence Christianity in the modern world.

-The challenge for all Protestants is to reflect on their shared history within the church founded by Christ himself, who remains its head (Ephesians 4:15-16) and find new ways of relating to the rest of Christendom.
+The challenge for all Protestants is to reflect on their shared history within the church founded by Christ himself, who remains its head (Ephesians 4:15-16) and find new ways of relating to the rest of Christendom via ecumenical dialogue.
 Particularly in the last 30 years or so, the growth of the ecumenical movement has led to new ways by which Christians of all denominations can engage in dialogue and work together in proclaiming the gospel.

 The word ‘Protestant’ derives from the protests made by German princes at the Second Diet of Speyer in 1529.
 The Diet voted to end the toleration of those who followed the teachings of Martin Luther within Germany, which had previously been granted at the first Diet in 1526.

-The core of Protestant teaching lies within the Five Soli (Latin: 'Alone'), which lie at the heart of Protestant theology.
-Essentially, Protestantism is characterised by emphasis on the Bible as the sole source of infallible truth and the doctrine of salvation by grace through faith alone.
-In addition, Protestants have traditionally encouraged private interpretation of the Bible by individuals rather than relying on the interpretation of the church (as is the case, for example in Roman Catholicism with its Magisterium, or teaching authority).
-As a result of differing interpretations, various groups have emerged such as Baptists, Lutherans and Methodists, each holding their own distinctive doctrines.
-These are discussed in the denominations section.
+The core of Protestant teaching lies within the Five Solae (Latin: ‘Alone’), which provide a summary of Protestant theology.
+Essentially, Protestantism is characterised by emphasis on the Bible as the sole source of infallible truth and the doctrine of salvation by grace through faith alone (These are known as the formal and material causes of the Reformation respectively).
+In addition, Protestants have traditionally encouraged private interpretation of the scriptures by individuals rather than relying on the interpretation of the church (as is the case, for example in Roman Catholicism with its Magisterium, or teaching authority).
+Scripture is said to be perspicuous or clear regarding the essential truths of salvation.
+As a result of differing interpretations, various denominations have emerged such as Baptists, Lutherans and Methodists, each holding their own distinctive doctrines.

 The Protestant Historian Philip Schaff in the The New Schaff-Herzog Encyclopedia of Religious Knowledge offered this summary of Protestant beliefs: